unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 ```
 $ UK_WORKDIR=~/.unikraft UK_ROOT=~/.unikraft/unikraft UK_LIBS=~/.unikraft/libs make menuconfig
 ```
-Note: This menu is also available through the `kraft menuconfig` command, which rids you of the hassle of manually setting the environment variables.
+**Note**: This menu is also available through the `kraft menuconfig` command, which rids you of the hassle of manually setting the environment variables.

 We are met with the following configuration menu.
 Let's pick the architecture: